MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/run-office-365-proplus-2013.md

 To prevent Microsoft Microsoft 365 Apps for enterprise from being automatically updated to Office 2016 over the Internet, use one of the methods in the "Resolution" section.

 > [!IMPORTANT]
 > Apply one of these methods only on installations of Microsoft 365 Apps for enterprise that are configured to automatically receive monthly updates over the Internet.
-If you’ve configured Microsoft 365 Apps for enterprise to receive updates from a location on your internal network, or if you’ve turned off automatic updates, you don’t have to use these methods, because you control when the update to Office 2016 occurs.
+If you've configured Microsoft 365 Apps for enterprise to receive updates from a location on your internal network, or if you've turned off automatic updates, you don't have to use these methods, because you control when the update to Office 2016 occurs.

-We've enhanced the upgrade and installation experience, and for Office 365 subscribers we’ve made changes to how Office 2016 apps will be updated from this point forward.
-We’re also delivering new tools and resources to help you prepare, deploy, and manage Office.
+We've enhanced the upgrade and installation experience, and for Office 365 subscribers we've made changes to how Office 2016 apps will be updated from this point forward.
+We're also delivering new tools and resources to help you prepare, deploy, and manage Office.

 ## Resolution